francoispetit/practice_Java_Microservices/README.md

 - Feign as a HTTP client -> WebClient ?
 - Eureka as a service registry
 - Ribbon as a load balancer -> Spring Cloud Loadbalancer ?
-- Hystrix as -> Resilience4J ?
+- Hystrix as latency and fault tolerance tool -> Resilience4J ?
 - Zuul as a Gateway -> Spring Cloud Gateway ?